 2.7.
-Tax exempt status of pre-march 1998 build-up in public sector funds
+Tax exempt status of pre-march 1998 build-up in public sector funds where one additional transfer to a different fund occurs of benefits originally coming out of a public sector fund.

-(Main Reference: Paragraphs 5(1)(e) and 6(1)(b)(v) of the Second Schedule to the Act: clauses 62 and 63 of the Draft Bill)
+(Main Reference: Paragraphs 5(1)(e) and 6(1)(b)(v) of the Second Schedule to the Act: clauses 63 and 64)

-Amendments are proposed in the 2017 Draft TLAB relating to the Second Schedule to allow for the exemption, in respect of pre-March 1998 benefits, to apply in cases where one additional transfer to a different fund occurs of benefits originally coming out of a public sector fund.
+Amendments are proposed in the 2017 Draft TLAB relating to the Second Schedule to allow for the exemption, in respect of pre-March 1998 benefits, to apply in cases